Eathyn/blog/docs/front_end/typescript/learning_typescript/chapter_11.md

 # Declaration Files

+- TypeScript projects need a way to be told the type shapes of environment-specific features such as global variables and APIs.
+A project running in, say, Node.js might have access to built-in Node modules not available in browsers—and vice versa.
+- TypeScript allows declaring type shapes separately from their implementation.
 - Type declarations are typically written in files whose names end with the `.d.ts` extension, known as declaration files.

 ## Declaration Files